How to clean smoke damage, ash, and soot from your home

 If your bushes, flowers, and trees are covered with ash, grab a hose and spray down the plants with clean water.

-It’s important to avoid using a leaf blower, because doing so will sweep residual ash into the air, making it easy to inhale and resulting in even more cleanup later.
+Do not use a leaf blower, because doing so will sweep residual ash into the air, making particles easy to inhale and will result in even more cleanup later.

-Summers says that spraying down plants will properly clean them off and provide any water they may need after a wildfire event.
+Summers says that spraying down plants will properly clean them off and provide them with any water they may need after a wildfire event.
 Some plants may be past saving, unfortunately.
-In this case, there is nothing more you can do.

 When you’d rather not DIY